Real world practicalities

 At the world’s great performance halls and in elite national and international competitions, high quality concert grand pianos are a prerequisite.
 In this situation, it may not be necessary to have additional pianos, but instead make use of interchangeable keyboards for each grand piano.
-At around $US 10,000, the cost of an extra keyboard is insignificant compared to the outlay for a high quality grand, which might run to $100,000, or more.
+At around $US 15,000, the cost of an extra keyboard and action is insignificant compared to the outlay for a high quality grand, which might run to $100,000, or more.

 Local piano competitions

 Local piano competitions catering mainly for children and teenagers often make use of upright or small grand pianos rather than expensive concert grands.
 Over time, these venues could acquire an additional smaller size or both sizes (that is, DS6.0® and DS5.5®).
 As with private studios, not every competition would need to provide the three options.
 Publicity about a particular competition should mention the keyboard sizes available, allowing teachers and parents to select the best competition for their child or teenager.
 Major manufacturers and retailers would benefit by supplying alternative sizes.
 Another option could be for a piano with narrower keys to be rented or borrowed from another venue just for the competition.
-In the distant future, it would be likely that only the two smaller sizes would be needed for competitions involving children.
+In the distant future, one would imagine that only the two smaller sizes would be needed for competitions involving young people.